UK Online Safety Act – a huge campaign win!

 By ring-fencing at least 10% of this new tax annually for ending online abuse against women and girls, the Government can commit at least £35 million to further establishing online standards which are fair and necessary to the growing digital economy.

 To efficiently and effectively combat online abuse and violence against women and girls, we recommend this 10% should be pledged to civil society organisations to help fund their vital work to end online abuse, such as training on digital citizenship and online safety.

 Black Lives Matter Online Too

 Studies show that race is the largest strand of online hate, with Black people experiencing more of it than other groups; for those who are politically active too, the likelihood of receiving online abuse is even greater.
-To help change this, we offer free digital self-care and digital self-defence training for Black Lives Matter activists, who are using their voice to publicly speak out against racial injustice.
-We’ve also launched a petition calling for social media platforms to provide better controls over violent and triggering content, which can lead to PTSD.
+In response to the Black Lives Matter protests in 2020 and to help change this, we offered free digital self-care and digital self-defence training for Black Lives Matter activists, who continue to use their voices to publicly speak out against racial injustice.
+We also launched a petition in June 2020 calling for social media platforms to provide better controls over violent and triggering content, which can lead to PTSD.
 To learn more, click here.

 The Ripple Effect Report